arsalanjabbari/arsalanjabbari/README.md

 # Hey there! 👋

 I'm Arsalan Jabbari, a computer engineering graduate from Shiraz University and a passionate data analyst.
 With a strong foundation in technology and a love for problem-solving, I specialize in transforming data into actionable insights.
 My expertise lies in Machine Learning, Data Science, and data-driven decision-making.
-Always open to connecting, collaborating, or discussing exciting opportunities—feel free to reach out!
+Always open to connecting, collaborating, or discussing exciting opportunities!

 - **Email:** itsarsalanjabbari@gmail.com
 - **LinkedIn:** [arsalan-jabbari](https://www.linkedin.com/in/arsalan-jabbari/)